openfisca/openfisca-doc/reforms.md

 > Note that OpenFisca simulates only the *mechanics* of taxes and benefits, but doesn't take into account the retro-action of economic agents.
 For instance, you can estimate the increase of the households disposable income in case a universal basic income is introduced, but OpenFisca won't tell you anything about the consumption increase this policy may generate.

+### Differences between reforms and extensions

+Reforms are sometimes confused with another mechanism: [extensions](contribute/extensions.md).
+These two mechanisms do not have the same purpose:

+- Use a reform if you want to modify a tax and benefit system in order to study the impact of a legislation change.
+- Use an extension if you want to write formulas that are based on a main tax and benefit system, while keeping their code separated from the main country package (e.g. for local prestations).